 IT Services has measures in place to prevent installation of software, but users must consult IT Services before attempting to install non-standard software on college devices.

 Only software properly purchased and/or approved by IT Services may be used on college hardware.
-Non-standard or unathorised software can cause problems with the stability of college ICT facilities.
+Non-standard or unauthorised software can cause problems with the stability of college ICT facilities.

-Mobile Apps loaded onto College owned “tablet” devices are the responsibility of the user in terms of configuration and licensing.
-IT Services will support Apps on a “best endeavor” basis.

 Network Access

 In order to use the ICT facilities of the College a person must first be provided with their own user name by IT Services.
 Registration to use the computer facilities implies, and is conditional upon, acceptance of this Acceptable Use Policy.
-Staff users will be created upon receipt of a New User request from the HR Department.
+Staff users will be created upon receipt of a request from the HR Department.
 Student accounts will be created at the start of term via information contained within the college MIS System.

 All individually allocated usernames and passwords are for the exclusive use of the individual to whom they are allocated.
 Passwords protect the College’s systems from access by